formanojhr/clickhouse-observability/README.md

 This repo is a learning exercise to adopt AI agents workflow extensively to generate, modify, run and test using infrastructure like clickhouse running in docker.
-The goal is to almost using AI Agent chat session to generate the scaffolding, any edit etc(with very minimal handwritten code)
+The goal is to attempt using AI Agent chat session to generate the scaffolding, any fxies, edits etc(with very minimal handwritten code) from an AI assisted IDE.

 **Tools Used**
 Cursor IDE(with different AI agents)